 The Probation Service is the lead State agency for assessing and managing offenders (people convicted of an offence) in the community.
 It works with offenders and others to reduce offending and to make communities safer.
-It is an agency within the Department of Justice and Equality.
+It is an agency within the Department of Justice.

 Assessments for the courts

 The Probation Service assesses offenders for the criminal courts, when requested by the trial judge.
 Each assessment is presented to the court as a report.
 There are 2 types of offender assessment report: